ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/08-shortest-paths-problems.md

 Another well-known and very common problem is to find the shortest path between two vertices in a weighted graph.
 This time the graph can be directed too.

 The prototypical example is if the graph represents a road network and you want to find the shortest route between two vertices.
-Note that “shortest” doesn’t have to mean a distance in kilometers – if the weights denote travel times, then the problem will be to find the *fastest* route.
+Note that "shortest" doesn't have to mean a distance in kilometers -- if the weights denote travel times, then the problem will be to find the *fastest* route.

 But there are hundreds of other examples of shortest path problems that one might not even think of as graph in the first place.
 For example, finding the best move in a chess game, solving a puzzle, proving a mathematical theorem, or even deciding what to say in a conversation, can be formulated as shortest-path problems in some graph.

 Formally, the *shortest path* between two vertices is a path whose total cost is as low as possible.
 This of course assumes that there is a path, and from here on we will assume that the path actually exists.
-Just as for MSTs there might be several shortest paths – that is, different paths with the same total cost.
+Just as for MSTs there might be several shortest paths -- that is, different paths with the same total cost.

-We also have to distinguish between the shortest path and the path with the fewest edges – for example, in our example graph the shortest path between $A$ and $E$ is $ABCE$ (cost 4+2+7 = 13), while there is a path with only two edges ($ACE$ with cost 7+7 = 14).
+We also have to distinguish between the shortest path and the path with the fewest edges -- for example, in our example graph the shortest path between $A$ and $E$ is $ABCE$ (cost 4+2+7 = 13), while there is a path with only two edges ($ACE$ with cost 7+7 = 14).

 If we want to know the shortest paths to every vetex from a given start vertex, we have the *single-source* problem.
 The solution is the shortest* path tree* (which is not only a tree, but a spanning tree).
 Here are the shortest path trees from $A$ and from $F$: